Stuck Inside of Mobile with the Memphis Blues Again

-"Stuck Inside of Mobile with the Memphis Blues Again" (also listed as "Memphis Blues Again") is a song by American singer-songwriter Bob Dylan which was released on his seventh studio album Blonde on Blonde (1966).
-The song was written by Dylan, and produced by Bob Johnston.
+"Stuck Inside of Mobile with the Memphis Blues Again" (also listed as "Memphis Blues Again") is a song by American singer-songwriter Bob Dylan from his seventh studio album, Blonde on Blonde (1966).
+The song was written by Dylan and produced by Bob Johnston.
 It has nine verses, each featuring a distinct set of characters and circumstances.

-All twenty takes of "Stuck Inside of Mobile with the Memphis Blues Again" were recorded in the early hours of February 17, 1966, at Columbia Records's A Studio in Nashville, Tennessee, with take 20 selected for the album.
+All 20 takes of "Stuck Inside of Mobile with the Memphis Blues Again" were recorded in the early hours of February 17, 1966, at Columbia Records's A Studio in Nashville, Tennessee, with the last take selected for the album.
+This version also appears on Dylan's second compilation album, Bob Dylan's Greatest Hits Vol. II (1971).

-This version also appears on 1971's Bob Dylan's Greatest Hits Vol. II.
-An earlier take was released on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack in 2005, and other takes were issued on The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 in 2015.
-The song has received a positive reception from critics.
+An earlier take of the song was released on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack in 2005, and other takes were issued on The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 in 2015.
+"Stuck Inside of Mobile with the Memphis Blues Again" has received a positive reception from critics, who have variously praised Dylan's lyrics, his vocal performance, and its musicianship.

-Dylan has played the song live in concert 748 times, from 1976 to 2010.
-A live version recorded in May 1976 was included Hard Rain (1976), and was also released as a single with "Rita May" as the B-side.
-It received a generally negative critical reception.
+Dylan played the song live in concert 748 times from 1976 to 2010.
+A live version recorded in May 1976 was included on the live album from that tour, Hard Rain (1976), and was also released as a single with "Rita May" as the B-side.
+The Hard Rain version received a generally negative critical reception.